ismisebrendan/HPQC/week3/README.md

  - Set the message destination to 0 (the root).
  - Create the message, which is rank * input_value.
  - Send the message to the root.

+This essentially finds the (np-1)th triangular number, where np is the number of processes used, and multiplites it by whatever input (m) is provided.
+As such, a single-line expression for the output is $m \frac{np(np-1)}{2}$.